-x and y are type reference names (pointers) to two distinct types, but value mappings exist between these types, so any value reference to a value of x can be used when governed by y (for example, following DEFAULT).
+$\mathbf{x}$ and $\mathbf{y}$ are type reference names (pointers) to two distinct types, but value mappings exist between these types, so any value reference to a value of $\mathbf{x}$ can be used when governed by $\mathbf{y}$ (for example, following DEFAULT).

-C.2.2 In the set of all possible ASN.1 values, a value mapping relates a pair of values.
+- B.2.2 In the set of all possible ASN.1 values, a value mapping relates a pair of values.
 The whole set of value mappings is a mathematical relation.
-This relation possesses the following properties: it is reflexive (each ASN.1 value is related to itself), it is symmetric (if a value mapping is defined to exist from a value x1 to a value x2, then there automatically exists a value mapping from x2 to x1), and it is transitive (if there is a value mapping from a value x1 to x2, and a value mapping from x2 to x3, then there automatically exists a value mapping from x1 to x3).

-C.2.3 Furthermore, given any two types x1 and x2, seen as sets of values, the set of value mappings from values in x1 to values in x2 is a one-to-one relation, that is, for all values x1 in x1, and x2 in x2, if there is a value mapping from x1 to x2, then:

-- a) there is no value mapping from x1 to another value in X2 different from x2; and - b) there is no value mapping from any value in x1 (other than x1) to x2.
+This relation possesses the following properties: it is reflexive (each ASN.1 value is related to itself), it is symmetric (if a value mapping is defined to exist from a value x1 to a value x2, then there automatically exists a value mapping from x2 to x1), and it is transitive (if there is a value mapping from x1 to x3). - B.2.3 Furthermore, given any two types x1 and x2, seen as sets of values, the set of value mappings from values in x1 to values in x2 is a one-to-one relation, that is, for all values x1 in x1, and x2 in x2, if there is a value mapping from x1 to x2, then: - a) there is no value mapping from x1 to another value in x2 different from x2; and

-C.2.4 Where a value mapping exists between a value x1 and a value x2, a value reference to either one can automatically be used to reference the other if so required by some governing type.
+- b) there is no value mapping from any value in X1 (other than x1) to x2. - B.2.4 Where a value mapping exists between a value x1 and a value x2, a value reference to either one can automatically be used to reference the other if so required by some governing type.